apple/GCGC/src/notebooks/README.md

 ## 5b.
-Pauses trends by name
+Pauses summary by name

-Uses the function `plot_trends()`.
+Uses the function `plot_summary()`.
 The parameters are listed below for the functions, with the expected values to create the plot described by `5b.
-Pauses trends by name` being described in paranthesis.
+Pauses summary by name` being described in paranthesis.
 The only required parameter is `gc_event_dataframes`.

     gc_event_dataframes (required)
     group_by            (Expected = "EventName")